vincedgy/fastapi-async-with-postgresql/docs/index.md

 You're invited to open the given http://0.0.0.0:8089

-Then you should be able to input a setting
+Then you should be able to input a setting.

 ![locust dialog]